 When doubt exists concerning the amount of probable scour or minimum pile penetration required, the Office of Construction and Materials should be consulted.
 If greater penetration is required, it will be achieved either by boring holes to receive the piles or by jetting.
 If penetration achieved is satisfactory, piles will be cut off.

 Quite often Steel H piles are driven to practical refusal in rock.
 Practical refusal will be achieved when at least the design bearing is reached, AND scour penetration and resistance to uplift are satisfied, AND one of the following criteria are met:

 n Driving blows per blows per foot reach the values listed in the ** DO NOT EXCEED ** column on the driving graph

 n When a particular ram rise reaches the right side or top of driving graph.
 Generally “Practical Driving Refusal” is considered 160 blows per foot which is the limit of the graph on the right side.
 If the ram rise reaches the top of the graph the pile shall be driven until it reaches 160 blows per foot, but the driven pile bearing will be recorded as the bearing where the ram rise reached the top of the graph.

 Note: If the resulting pile cutoff length after driving will be greater than 10 feet, contact the Office of Construction and Materials for review of driven pile length.

 C. Bearing is Not Achieved

 When design bearing is not achieved, first check to be sure you have the correct equipment and driving graph.
-Then call the Office of Construction after a retap has been completed.
+Then call the Office of Construction and Materials after a retap has been completed.
 When calling have the following information available:

 n Information from the "logged pile"